blackflux/secure-chest/README.md

 Default: `default`

 Define the name of this chest.
 A chester can not open chests if a chester with a different name but the same key locked them.
-This is mainly a utility function so you can use one secret for all your chests.
+This is mainly ease-of-life, so one can use the same secret for all chests.

 Internally the input is merged with the provided secret and passed into the Crypter.